RonenNess/sini/README.md

 hello = bye
 ```

-And then use it like this:
+And then read two objects from it:

 ```cs
 public class MyObj